-BLUE’s mission is to see 30 per cent of the world’s ocean under protection by 2030 and the high seas, which make up over 63 per cent of the ocean, are vital to achieving this goal.
+Blue Marine’s mission is to see 30 per cent of the world’s ocean under protection by 2030 and the high seas, which make up over 63 per cent of the ocean, are vital to achieving this goal.

 The high seas, those parts of the ocean beyond national jurisdiction, make up nearly two thirds of the world’s ocean.
-Yet less than 1% of the high seas is properly protected.
+Yet less than one per cent of the high seas is properly protected.
 A patchwork of 21 separate organisations currently regulates different species, spaces and activities on the high seas, with varying degrees of effectiveness.
 This regulatory system requires underpinning by a legal instrument specifically designed to protect biodiversity, and independently assess the scientific need for protection.

-BLUE is also undertaking investigative work into the inadequacies and failings of the existing regional fisheries management system.
+Blue Marine is also undertaking investigative work into the inadequacies and failings of the existing regional fisheries management system.

 43% of earth’s surface